tkq66/LLVMBasicTaintAnalysis/README.md

 ## Dependencies

-This project compiles for macOS High Sierra 10.13.3.
+* This project compiles for macOS High Sierra 10.13.3.
-Dependencies:
-    -   LLVM and Clang installed as specified by the instruction from the website.
+* LLVM and Clang installed as specified by the instruction from the website.
-    -   Xcode command line tool is properly installed.
+* Xcode command line tool is properly installed.
-    -   gcc and g++ exists and is referenced from Xcode's developer tools.
+* gcc and g++ exists and is referenced from Xcode's developer tools.

 ## Build and Run